jithware/mappoff/README.md

      alt="Get it on The Web"
      height="80">](https://jithware.github.io/mappoff)

-*Note the web version has a limited amount of features.*
+*Note the web version has a limited amount of features and can only be used while online.*

 ## Screenshots